OUR CROPS

 Moskvich: Extremely flavourful, short season Siberian heirloom.
 It is quite seedy and acidic, and tends to crack easily due to uneven moisture.
 It is cold tolerant, allowing harvest to extend into September, though it tends to shut down sooner than other tomatoes during very high temperatures.
 Very flavourful.

-New 2024 - Prudens Purple, Cherokee Purple and Cherokee Carbon hybrid: These tomatoes are reputed to have more heat tolerance than many varieties.
-I first experienced Prudens and Cherokee at Elmtree and can assure you that the flavour is outrageously good.
+New 2024 - Prudens Purple: I first experienced Prudens at Elmtree and can assure you that the flavour is outrageously good.
 Their maturity dates are almost 2 weeks more than moskvich, so I am hoping on a warm spring to give these fruits an extra early head start.

-Grightmires Pride: (Cancelled for 2024, we will return to this when there is enough space to do a preserving tomato) Another flavourful, short season heirloom, this one has few seeds, lots of pulp, and low acidity.
+Grightmires Pride: (Cancelled for 2025, we will return to this when there is enough space to do a preserving tomato) Another flavourful, short season heirloom, this one has few seeds, lots of pulp, and low acidity.
 An ox heart shaped tomato variety, something you don't often see anymore.
-New this year, it is the first tomato variety I grew when I started gardening.

 This is a good choice for folks who have trouble with the acidity of tomatoes.